stencillogic/astro-float/README.md

 ## no_std

 Library can be used without the standard Rust library.
 This can be achieved by turning off `std` feature.

+## Performance

+Currently `num-bigfloat` does not outperform more older and mature libraries, but work is underway to make it faster.
+Here you can find comparison with `rug`/`MPFR`: [bigfloat-bench](https://github.com/stencillogic/bigfloat-bench).